 James wrote the movies Severance, Cockneys Vs Zombies, Tower Block, and TV episodes of Doctor Who, Torchwood, Spooks, Primeval, Spooks Code 9, Crusoe, The Sparticle Mystery, Crossing Lines, and Eve.
 He also wrote and part-directed web thriller Girl Number 9, which was nominated for 5 Streamy Awards in 2010, the first UK web series to make it to the Streamys.
 He also wrote and directed three short films: Crazy For You, starring Arthur Darvill (Doctor Who, DC’s Legends of Tomorrow) and Hannah Tointon (Penny Dreadful, The Inbetweeners), Three Minutes, starring Daniel Brocklebank (Coronation Street), and Ghosting, starring Francesca Fowler (Doctor Who, Rome).
 James also directed several popular Turn Off Your Bloody Phone idents for FrightFest, and his shorts and features have played at festivals all over the world, winning several audience awards.

 Cat is a writer, filmmaker and producer.
 Her short films include the award-winning KEEN-wah, and Connie starring Catrin Stewart (Doctor Who, Stella).
 Cat has worked professionally in broadcasting since 2005 at the BBC, BBC Worldwide and ITV across TV and radio genres as a researcher, co-ordinator, project manager, production manager and publishing/brand executive of some of the biggest comedy titles in the world.
 She was Project Manager of The Listening Project with BBC Radio 4, which won a Sony Radio Academy Bronze Award, and Production Manager of the prestigious BBC Food & Farming Awards for Radio 4, considered the ‘food Oscars.’
-She has an MA in Creative Writing from Manchester Metropolitan University and is currently completing a second MA in Professional Media Practice.
+She has an MA in Creative Writing from Manchester Metropolitan University and has just completed a second MA in Professional Media Practice.